TeamRizu/outfox-wikijs/dev/announcers.md

 <details>

-  <summary>Click here for the list of old grades correspondant to the tier.</summary>
+  <summary>Click here for the list of old grades correspondent to the tier.</summary>

 | Tier | Old Grade conversion |
 | :--: | :------------------: |